Haiti races to rebuild schools destroyed by earthquake | ExBulletin

 News of the postponement of the school year launched a countdown to aid workers, who raced to help those in need in southern counties.

+“Out of the 2,800 schools in the three affected areas, the government has evaluated 955 schools with the support of UNICEF, and the first results show that 15 per cent of them were destroyed and 69 per cent damaged,” said Bruno Maes, head of UNICEF Haiti.

-“It’s going to be a race against time because it’s only been a few weeks that protective and safe educational shelters have been set up for kids in these three departments so they don’t miss another school year,” Maes said.
+“It will be a race against time because there are only a few weeks left to create protective and safe educational shelters for children in these three departments so that they do not miss another school year,” said Maes.

-The 2019-20 school year ended in March of last year due to the COVID-19 pandemic.
+The 2019-2020 school year ended in March last year due to the Covid-19 pandemic.
 The following school year for many Haitians was then disrupted by widespread violence from powerful street gangs.

+Children play cards at a school in the Haitian town of Chardonares that has been turned into a shelter for people displaced by the August 14 earthquake.
+Reginald LOUISSAINT JR AFP

 In late 2020 and early this year, gang members carried out several kidnappings for ransom, kidnapping children or teachers near schools in the capital, Port-au-Prince.

-About 150 kilometers from Port-au-Prince, the crime wave has largely escaped from Camp Berrin, but the area was badly damaged by the earthquake.
+About 150 kilometers (90 miles) from Port-au-Prince, Camp Perrin was largely spared from the crime wave, but the area was hard hit by the earthquake.

 Welcoming children back to school is a particular headache for private schools, which account for 80 percent of schools in Haiti.

 “We have students who have not yet paid their tuition fees for the 2017-2018 academic year,” said Maxim Eugene, a teacher at Maznaud High School.
-“We can’t bring them home and make them miss a school year because of the money.”
+“We can’t bring them home and make them miss a year of school because of the money,” he said.

 The earthquake destroyed every classroom in that well-known Catholic school.